AUNTIES ON THE ROAD

 Our approach to care builds on the traditional roles of Aunties in Indigenous communities by providing culture based emotional, physical, mental and spiritual care within the full spectrum of sexual and reproductive health experiences including puberty (moontime ceremonies and other rites of passage), safer sex, fertility awareness and family planning, abortion and termination, conception, loss, adoption, post-partum care, perimenopause and menopause, etc.

-Aunties on the Road also provides annual Indigenous Full Spectrum Doula Trainings, as well as a monthly program calendar of virtual and in person workshops and events , while also hosting breastfeeding and play tents at Pow Wows in the Ottawa area and carrying out education and outreach activities via social media.
+Aunties on the Road also provides annual Indigenous Full Spectrum Doula Trainings in the Ottawa region, and we are also able to provide Indigenous Doula trainings throughout Canada by request.
+We offer monthly programming of virtual and in person workshops and events, and we also host breastfeeding and play tents at Pow Wows in the Ottawa area.
+As Aunties and educators we are able to carry out education and outreach activities in many different community spaces.

 Aunties on the Road Indigenous Full Spectrum Doula Care is an Indigenous Grassroots Organization